Full-time / Benefit Eligible / Union / 37.5 hrs. per wk. / $16.41 – $17.18 per hr.

 - Develop and post program-specific semester calendars containing dates and deadlines for student work, extensions, evaluations, and other related College due dates/deadlines.

 - Communicate and correspond with College constituents from the department’s official email address.

 - Develop and maintain systems for organizing, retrieving, and archiving of Academic Affairs electronic files and various electronic mailboxes.

 - Conduct special project work, including research data collection and processing as needed, in response to specific requests by the supervisor, team members, or the Academic Dean.

 - Contribute to team effort by accomplishing related results as needed.

 - Occasional travel, weekend, and evening work may be required.

 Supervision is received from the Senior Academic Affairs Administrator

 - Bachelor’s degree preferred, and three to five years of relevant administrative experience, or a combination of education and experience from which comparable knowledge and skills are acquired.

-- Intermediate to advanced level in Microsoft Office software (word processing and spreadsheets, including complex spreadsheets); Google applications; and ability to learn quickly new software programs and applications.
-Knowledge and/or experience with HTML, CSS, and content management systems is a plus.
+- Intermediate to advanced level in Microsoft Office software (including complex spreadsheets); Google applications (including Forms, Sites, and Classroom); and ability to learn quickly new software programs and applications.

 - Excellent organizational skills with high degree of attention to detail.